koSiukaS/Project-Management/README.md

 =====
 ###### Dainius:
 * Project.java:
- * method addMember (dynamic, so you must increase array size each time you add member or use ArrayList)
- * method deleteMember
  * showAddMember method (GUI):
     * it should have every member variable field
     * on "add" button adds it to Project object